 Making Boil and Fry Channa with Canned Chickpeas

-When I am really craving channa but don’t have time to soak and cook chickpeas I use canned chickpeas.
-I’ve used many brands but Goya is the best.
-The chickpeas are soft and perfect for boil and fry channa.
-With other brands the chickpeas are a bit al dente and require some additional cooking to get to that creamy texture that I love about this recipe.
 To make channa with canned chickpeas, simply sauté your green onions and garlic then add the chickpeas and the liquid from the can to the pan.
 Add salt, geera and a pinch of cayenne pepper and cook until all the liquids cook off and you are left with creamy and delicious channa.
 Top it off with some mango sour and you are in business.
 It takes 10 to 15 minutes to make channa with canned chickpeas and I am not mad about that!

 Save it for Later

-The Printable Boil & Fry Channa Recipe
+Boil and Fry Channa

-- 1 cup of dried chickpeas, soaked overnight then rinsed and drained, or
+- 1 cup of dried chickpeas soaked overnight then rinsed and drained, or

-- 2 cans of cooked chickpeas (liquid from can included)
+- 2 cans of cooked chickpeas liquid from can included

-- 5 green onions, thinly sliced
+- 5 green onions thinly sliced

-- 3 cloves garlic, finely chopped
+- 3 cloves garlic finely chopped

 - 2 tablespoons of oil